 As of December 2020, 72 percent of all egg-laying hens were held in caged operations.
 Once they reach egg-laying maturity (around 18 to 20 weeks old), hens spend the rest of their (shortened) lives in these cages.
 Multiple hens are packed into these wire units, and while they do have room to turn around, they cannot spread their wings or walk off the nervous energy that comes with being packed into a poorly ventilated warehouse with hundreds of other anxiety-stricken birds.
 To decrease injury to one another, hens have their beaks “trimmed” by a laser when they are chicks.
 This isn’t like cutting your fingernails—it hurts as much as you think it would.

 While the USDA allows the continued use of battery cages in egg production, some states such as California, Washington, Massachusetts, Colorado, and Rhode Island have passed legislation to phase out the use of cages over the next several years.
 Unfortunately, this doesn’t solve the issue of animal welfare.

-But even for hens that are still classed as free-range, all of these rules go out the window when she loses her production value.
-Once she fails to produce eggs at industry speed, she’s sent to slaughter … that is, if she doesn’t die in the transport first.
+But even for hens that are still classed as free-range, all of these rules go out the window when they lose their production value.
+Once a hen fails to produce eggs at industry speed, she’s sent to slaughter … that is if she doesn’t die in the transport first.
 The rule stating animals cannot be held in trucks without food or water for more than 28 hours does not apply to birds.
-Food for thought the next time you hear a nonchalant, “Put an egg on it!”

 What are vegan eggs made from?